brett8883/DJI_Super-Patcher/readme.md

 - **Super-Patcher only runs on Windows**
   - *Works best on Windows 10*
+	- Mileage may vary on other versions of Windows

- - Mac users can run Windows 10 in bootcamp mode on their Mac.
-Virtual Machines such as Virtual Box may not work as expected.
+ - Mac users can run Windows 10 in bootcamp mode on their Mac for best results.
+With Virtual Machines such as Virtual Box, mileage may vary.

 ***************************************************************************************************************************
 ***************************************************************************************************************************